The Art of Getting Your Voice Heard

 For leaders and managers of change

 Not all change is bad, big or life-changing but whatever the change, leaders and managers can take some fundamental steps to help people involved in the change feel involved and valued.
-They can also join into the principle of getting your voice heard.
+They can also join the principle of getting your voice heard.

 - Where possible consult on the change when developing options.
 This isn’t always possible if the change is responding to a legal, time-bound or a deal-breaker issue.
 However, the majority of changes can be anticipated and discussed.